psycho-baller/local-outlook-api/README.md

 - Bulk email functionality with CSV/Tab/Semicolon-separated data support
 - Personalized emails with placeholder replacement
 - Data set management for storing and reusing recipient lists
+- Email template management for saving and reusing email content
 - Modular architecture with separate HTML, CSS, and JavaScript files
 - Dynamic content loading for improved maintainability
 - Server-Sent Events (SSE) integration for receiving instructions from a server